J.D. Davis Player Props: Giants vs. Rockies

 J.D.
 Davis At The Plate

-- Davis has 77 hits, which ranks first among San Francisco hitters this season, while batting .282 with 25 extra-base hits.
+- Davis leads San Francisco with 77 hits, batting .278 this season with 25 extra-base hits.

-- Among qualifying batters in MLB action, he ranks 29th in batting average, 31st in on-base percentage, and 62nd in slugging.
+- Among qualifying hitters in baseball, he ranks 36th in batting average, 33rd in on-base percentage, and 64th in slugging.

-- Davis has picked up a hit in 50 of 80 games this season, with multiple hits 23 times.

-- He has gone deep in 12.5% of his games this season, and 3.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.